EshwarRachala/d3-er/README.md

 # d3-er

-Custom d3 module created using d3-selection,d3-transition and some extra functions
+Custom d3 module created using some d3-modules(d3-selection,d3-transition) and some extra functions

 ## Installing